 So this could help you in your quest to buy yourself a car.

-The same also goes for December, although people know more about these dates as they are close to the new year.
+The same goes for December, although people know more about these dates as they are close to the new year.

 Dealership Stock